amit-hembrom/car-parking/README.md

 ✅ testExitVehicle - Vehicle exit and fee calculation

-✅ testParkingLotFull - Full parking lot scenario
+✅ testGetParkingStatus - Status reporting

 ✅ testCreateReservation - Reservation creation

 Note: These tests are already implemented and should pass once Test 2 is properly coded.